kellogg76/ArduinoTelescopeDustCover/README.md

 Once everything is working we can add the servo and code.

+**Add the servo**
+Instruction are [here](http://playground.arduino.cc/Learning/SingleServoExample), but all we're doing is:
+1 - connecting the red from the servo to +5V on Arduino.
+2 - Connect black/brown from the servo to Gnd on Arduino.
+3 - Connect white/orange from the servo to Analog 0 on Arduino.

+Now we modify the Arduino code to

 **Future Expansion:**
 - How to make sure device is always COM9
 - Add capability to show the current state